stephenverderame/cpp_book/src/swe_tips.md

 I'm going to talk about a few things that I thought helped me become a better software engineer.
 I'll hit a few points briefly, but most of this comes from *The Pragmatic Programmer* and *Clean Architecture*.
-The former is a course textbook for CS 3110.

 First let's discuss what I mean when I say module and component.
 A module is often realized by a class in OOP languages.